pingcap/docs-tidb-operator/en/restore-from-azblob-using-br.md

 This document describes how to restore the backup data stored in Azure Blob Storage to a TiDB cluster in Kubernetes, including two restoration methods:

 - Full restoration.
 This method takes the backup data of snapshot backup and restores a TiDB cluster to the time point of the snapshot backup.
 - Point-in-time recovery (PITR).
-This method takes the backup data of snapshot backup and log backup and restores a TiDB cluster to any point in time.
+This method takes the backup data of both snapshot backup and log backup and restores a TiDB cluster to any point in time.

 The restore method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator.
 For the underlying implementation, [BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-overview) is used to restore the data.
 BR stands for Backup & Restore, which is a command-line tool for distributed backup and recovery of the TiDB cluster data.